 NGL is recovered at three distinct types of facilities: natural gas field plants, natural gas mainline straddle plants and oil refineries.
 Field plants process raw natural gas, which is produced from wells in the immediate vicinity, to remove impurities such as water, sulphur and carbon dioxide prior to the delivery of natural gas to the major natural gas pipeline systems.
 Field plants also remove almost all condensate and as much as 65 percent of propane and 80 percent of butane in order to meet pipeline specifications, leaving ethane and unrecovered NGL in the sales gas.
 Most western Canadian field plants do not extract ethane but leave it in the natural gas.
-Once processed, the sales gas is then compressed and delivered to one of the major gas market pipeline systems including ATCO Gas, TransCanada Pipelines Ltd., Alliance Pipeline Limited Partnership, Nova Gas Transmission Ltd. and Spectra/Westcoast.
+Once processed, the sales gas is then compressed and delivered to one of the major gas transmission systems in the region.
 In the Province of Alberta, any residual NGL and ethane in the natural gas is extracted at mainline straddle plants prior to export.
 Pembina has ownership interests in four of the six mainline Empress straddle plants on the Nova Gas Transmission system and the Younger Extraction plant on the Spectra system.

 NGL extraction produces a mixed hydrocarbon product (either ethane-plus or propane-plus), which must be further processed in subsequent steps to separate out the individual products.
-At most field facilities, only sufficient NGL to make the residual gas marketable is extracted; however, with the addition of enhanced processing facilities such as Pembina's Musreau Deep Cut Facility (an example of a field straddle plant) and Pembina's Empress plant (an example of a mainline straddle plant) further NGL extraction is possible to ensure the maximum amount of NGL is recovered.
+At most field facilities, only sufficient NGL to make the residual gas marketable is extracted; however, with the addition of deep cut processing facilities such as Pembina's Musreau Deep Cut facility (an example of a field straddle plant) and Pembina's Empress plant (an example of a mainline straddle plant) further NGL extraction is possible to ensure the maximum amount of NGL is recovered.
 NGL products have historically been priced relative to oil, so this additional level of recovery is dependent on the relative value between oil and natural gas.
 As the relative price of oil versus natural gas increases, the economic impetus for this activity is also increased.